Media Watch (TV program)

-Media Watch, formerly Media Watch: The Last Word, is an Australian media analysis and political opinion television program currently presented by Paul Barry for the Australian Broadcasting Corporation (ABC).
-The program focuses on critiquing the Australian media together with its interconnections, including with politics.
+Media Watch, formerly Media Watch: The Last Word, is an Australian television programme created and broadcast by ABC Television.
+It is dedicated to the analysis and critique of Australian media, including its corporate and political interconnections.
+A number of journalists have presented the program since it premiered in 1989.
+As of March 2025 the program's host is Linton Besser.

-In 1999, Media Watch played a key role in revealing the unethical behaviour of radio talkback hosts, which became known as the "cash for comment affair" and was the subject of an investigation by what was then the Australian Broadcasting Authority (ABA).
+History

+The show, initially called Media Watch: The Last Word, first aired in 1989, with Stuart Littlemore as the inaugural host.

+In 1992 the subtitle was dropped and the show became simply Media Watch.

 Format

 Media Watch is a 15-minute program which identifies, investigates and examines instances of what the program determines to be failings in news coverage by Australian media outlets.
 The series features a single host speaking directly to camera, detailing a mix of amusing or embarrassing editing gaffes (such as miscaptioned photographs or spelling errors) as well as more serious criticism including media bias and breaches of journalistic ethics and standards.
 Over the years, the program's emphasis has shifted towards the latter.

 Although most episodes of Media Watch focus on any recent incidents of media misconduct, episodes sometimes focus on a single issue of particular importance (for instance, news coverage of a recent election).